 I’m probably the only person who went to Savannah and has never read the book “Midnight in the Garden of Good and Evil”, but there is no pre-reading necessary to simply walk around the town and enjoy the views.

 All you need is comfortable shoes, and you can easily stroll around the parks and streets of Savannah for hours – especially if you like photography like me.
 If you are a person who likes order above chaos – then Savannah is the place for you.
 It’s a perfectly logical city of grids and parks.
 Walk a few blocks in any direction in the historic center and you’ll soon be at a lush green park lined with wooden park benches, an occasional fountain, and a monument with some man in military gear at the top.
 The parks were magical, serene, and filled with gorgeous old Live Oak trees that spread out like umbrellas.
-I love to photograph trees and even have a Tree Pinterest board – so I was pretty excited about the Live Oaks and their hanging Spanish moss.
+I love to photograph trees – so I was pretty excited about the Live Oaks and their hanging Spanish moss.

 This is probably one of the most famous sights of Savannah – a large public park with a perimeter of old Victorian homes.
 I arrived in the park as the sun was going down and the music was starting up.
 The night I was there it was the annual park picnic and Savannah Philharmonic concert.
 The park was filled with thousands of people all picnicking and partying – in various arrays of formality.
 It was great to catch a few Mozart pieces and observe the local community come out and enjoy the arts.
 I even stopped at the Victorian picnic to check out their high tea picnic.

 Juliette Gordon Low House

 I walked into the Juliette Gordon Low House and saw a sign that read,

 I can’t wait to be a dancing machine

 Be a spy on a mission